Rules for the use of the Common Room

 These rules must be considered as part of the house rules, cf. section 1 of the House Order.
 At the same time, attention is drawn to the fact that the House Rules also apply in the Common Room.
 It is possible to use the Common Room all year round.

 - WHO: The tenant is the person listed on the lease.
-The tenant must be legally residing at the dormitory.
+The tenant must be legally residing at the dormitory, meaning that the common room cannot be rented by people not currently living in the dorm.

 - WHAT: The borrowed consists of the Common Room (Finlandsgade 16C, basement) and associated sanitary facilities and items (see list here).
 There are tables, chairs and service for 40 people.